braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 #### Segmentation

+Event property segmentation allows you to target users based not just on custom events taken but the properties associated with those events.
+This feature adds more filtering options when segmenting purchase and custom events.

+Event properties for custom events are updated in real time for any segment that uses them.
+You can manage properties from the **Data Settings** > **Custom Events** page by clicking **Manage Properties** for your custom event.
+Custom event properties used in certain segment filters have a maximum look back history of 30 days.

+{% alert note %}
 If you'd like to create segments based on event property recency and frequency, reach out to your customer success manager to enable segmentation for specific custom event properties.
-When enabled, you can access additional filtering options when segmenting, such as:
+When enabled, you can access additional filtering options when segmenting.
+{% endalert %}

+These segmentation filters include:

-- Has done custom event with property A with value B, X times in the last Y days
+- Has done custom event with property A with value B, X times in the last Y days.
-- Has made any purchases with property A with value B, X times in the last Y days
+- Has made any purchases with property A with value B, X times in the last Y days.
+- Adds the ability to segment within 1, 3, 7, 14, 21, and 30 days.

+![][3]

 Data is only logged for a given event property after it has been enabled by your customer success manager—event properties are only available from that date moving forward.